moosetechnology/moose-wiki/Developers/predefinedEntities.md

 Such a reference creates an association between the entity that uses (refers to) and the one that is used (is referred to).
 This includes the four associations of the old Famix: Inheritance, Invocation (of a function or a method), Access (to a variable), and Reference (to a type).

-Associations should be thought of as n-to-m relationhips between entities.
+Associations should be thought of as n-to-m relationships between entities.
 For that reason, they are reified into their own traits.
 Associations define two roles (`from` and `to`) to identify both ends of the association.
 Using an association involves: